What is The Center’s Mission?

 What are your services?

-The Center offers individual, couples and family therapy, and medication management where appropriate.
-In addition, we provide premarital counseling and conduct marriage preparation classes.
+The Center offers individual, couples, and family therapy.
+We also provide premarital counseling and conduct marriage preparation classes along with psycho-educational workshops.
 Our therapists are available for outside speaking engagements on other topics as well.

 Do you have to be Catholic to see a counselor?